hdorgeval/release-checker/README.md

 - package.json file is valid
 - build pass (unreleased)
 - tests pass
-- there is no sensitive data embedded in the package that will be send to the registry (unreleased)
+- there is no sensitive data embedded in the package that will be send to the registry
-- there is no useless files (like tests files) embedded in the package that will be send to the registry (unreleased)
+- there is no useless files (like tests files) embedded in the package that will be send to the registry
 - there is no vulnerable dependencies (unreleased)
 - there are no uncommitted changes in the working tree (unreleased)
 - there are no untracked files in the working tree (unreleased)